Take your management skills up a notch.

 JoLyn Reisdorf (she | her) is the Neighborhood Services Manager at Tacoma Public Library.
 She has worked in libraries since 2006, serving as a neighborhood services manager for three years.
 JoLyn has been consciously working on a shared leadership approach with her team since 2021 and documenting the results.
 She recently presented on this topic at the Back in Circulation Conference at the University of Madison School of Information in October 2024.

-Things to know about the Shared Power in Supervision Training
+Shared Power in Supervision FAQs

-• Who should attend this training?
+• Who is this training for?

 Ideal participants are nonprofit and public library staff who want to strengthen their relationships with direct reports.
 This includes those who are new to management roles and seasoned management staff.
 Participants should have fewer than 10 direct reports.